5/1/2026

 Andy Kalepowicz

-I'd be curious about your thoughts on this cycle versus others.
+Was that Andy?
+Curious about your thoughts on this cycle versus others.
 Your backlog, as you know, is up almost 30% year-over-year, and that's with pipeline backlog being down.
-We know you think pipeline earnings will be stronger going forward.
+I know you think pipeline earnings will be stronger going forward.
 So I think you expect to grow EPS now mid-30s this year.
 You're starting to think about that kind of growth being sustainable in 27.
-And do you think it will be pipeline-leading earnings growth or actually one of your other segments, such as clean energy?
+And do you think it will be pipeline leading earnings growth or actually one of your other segments, such as clean energy?

 speaker